Steven Kwan Player Props: Guardians vs. Red Sox

 Steven Kwan At The Plate

-- He has gone deep in two of 59 games played this season, and in 0.7% of his plate appearances.
+- He has hit a long ball in two of 60 games played this year, and in 0.7% of his plate appearances.

-- Kwan has an RBI in 12 of 59 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 20.0% of his games this year, Kwan has driven in at least one run.
+In three of those games (5.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.